UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Maybe remove grubby mineral items? (they are kinda dumb)
 - (In return, add other, broader GRUBBY items.)
 - Especially items that aren't grubby, but happen to work well with grubby-playstyle.
 (Eg squash; sets money to $13)

-- If you sell the starting item, you should still get the achievement

 - Nerfed Diamond-slot to 3x bonus